kiwisincebirth/TRS-80-MODEL-1-K/frehd/PROGRAMING.md

 ## PicKit 3

-I ordered a PicKit 3.5 from China
-* It came with a small PCB containing a 40 pin ZIP socket
+I ordered a PicKit 3.5 from China which came with a small PCB containing a 40 pin ZIP socket to which the PIC chip can be inserted.

-* set jumpers for 40 pin operation J1:A J2:2-3 J3:2-3
+Programming is done Either
-* connect pickit to small PCB - MCLR on board is Pin 1 (triangle on Pickit)
+* connect pickit directly to programming header on the FreHD board
+* connect pickit to the supplied 40 pin ZIF socket (provided) board placing the PIC chip in the socket

+I would recommend the first option since you don't have to remove this chip from the FreHD board

 Software Download
 * As of writing 6.25 (and newer) is not compatible with pickit 3